 I am always behind in posting photos of these explorations; they are usually a few years behind as I have over 150 galleries I haven't looked at yet.

-Note: I do not have a MySpace, Facebook, Twitter, or other such page / profile for myself or this website.
-If you see one, it's something created by someone else.
+Note: I do NOT have any "social media" pages for myself or this website, including Facebook, Twitter, MySpace, etc. If you see one, it's something created by someone else.